Shanghai High School International Division: Campus

 The Shanghai High School campus spans an area of 223,617 square meters.
 The school campus has numerous buildings, two lakes (Zhongxing and Nianci Lakes), several small meadows, several gymnasiums, and various sports facilities.

 Zhongxing Building (中兴楼), located next to the Zhongxing Lake, had been the regular class building for SHSID's high school freshman and sophomores until June 2019.
 A new Zhentao Building (甄陶楼) was erected in 2019 as the main class building for students in grades 8-10, consisting of four floors and a basement.
 As of January 2025, it houses grades 9-11.

 Xianmian Building (先棉堂), located near the Laboratories and Shangzhong Road gate, is the building where grades 11-12 regularly have class.

 An oblique view of the Yifu building.

 Yifu Building (逸夫楼) contains four stories of laboratories and an astronomical observatory on its roof.
 These laboratories allow for experiments to be conducted for chemistry, physics, and biology, which are roughly allocated to the first, second, and third floors, respectively.
 A modern analytical chemistry section was also opened recently for conducting advanced experiments, including mass spectrometry, IR and UV spectroscopy, gas chromatography, and atomic absorption spectroscopy.
 There are also classrooms dedicated to robotics, electrical engineering, and simulated driving.

-Hsi Building (西楼) is the newest building comprehensive complex on the campus, which started operation in August 2024.
-Located next to the track, which finished refurbishing in Summer 2024, it spans 89484.9 square meters and 8 floors, housing classrooms for grades 1-8, arts, sports, music, and science classrooms, offices, conference rooms, an auditorium, a cafeteria, an underground parking lot, a badminton court, a full-sized basketball court, a gym, squash rooms, a rooftop soccer court, a library, among other public spaces across five concourses.

-Athletic facilities

-The school has a small number of facilities dedicated to physical education, including basketball courts, badminton courts, indoor and outdoor tennis courts, a gymnasium, volleyball courts, gymnastics/martial arts training rooms, Badminton/Ping Pong Building, a standard 400 meter track with a sandpit, soccer fields, and an Olympic-sized 50-meter swimming pool.
-The school also has a gym that students can use for activities such as basketball, volleyball, and badminton, and a darts room for the darts elective that the school offers.
-The basketball courts also provide a wide area of concrete in which various sports competitions such as tug-o-war and dodgeball are held.
-Shanghai High School shares campus grounds to hold occasional mock military exercises per convention to Chinese high schools.

-Art and music centers

-SHSID's Art Center is built with two-story-high ceilings made out of wood and windows placed high above.
-Inside the Art Center is the SHS History Exhibition.

-Its staff include watercolor artist Fu Gang (傅钢) and studio arts instructors for both the AP and IB Program's Studio/Visual Arts curricula.